paultopia/plottyprint/readme.rst

 Possible Glitches
 -----------------

--  I created this with a recent Python 3 release.
-I haven’t tested it in Python 2, but I think it should work.
-If it breaks in Python 2 it’s probably because I did something silly like rely on modern division or the latest fancy string formatting, file an issue and I’ll fix it.
+-  This requires python 3, and a recent version of Matplotlib.
+   I've tested it in Python 3.6.4 with Matplotlib 2.1.2.
+   In particular, if ``histogram`` breaks, or if ``scatterplot`` produces strange lines around the confidence bands, that's going to be an obsolete Matplotlib version.

 -  Fonts are a problem with Matplotlib, and if you run into font difficulties then see `this blog